allen-n/gmail-link-share/README.md

 4. **Check console logs**:
    - Service worker: Click "service worker" link in `chrome://extensions`
    - Content script: Open DevTools (F12) in Gmail

+**Note:** For development, you can load the extension directly from the project root (unpacked).
+Only use the build process when preparing for distribution.

 ### Debugging